Genome Industry Special Interest Group (SIG)

 - Optimize the use of innovative technologies, including bio-IT and AI technologies and genetic testing.

-- Support the shift towards prevention in healthcare.
+- Support the shift towards prediction and prevention in healthcare.

 - Establish public-private partnerships.